Spatiotemporal bursting in simulated cultures of cortical neurons: Analysis

 \subsection{Burst Identification and Visualization}

-Bursts were identified as in previous work \citep{kawasaki_simple_2014}, using the count of spikes produced by the entire network within 10ms bins (consistent with methods in the physiological literature regarding bursting in cortical cultures).
-Sequences of bins with spike counts above 50 (corresponding to a spike rate threshold of 0.5 spikes/second/neuron) were considered to be within bursts, with the first bin in a sequence being the burst start and the final bin in a sequence being burst end.
-Thus, start and end times were determined with 10ms start and end time accuracy.
+Bursts were identified using the count of spikes produced by the entire network within 10ms bins.
+An APNFR (Average Per-Neuron Firing Rate) threshold method was chosen for consistency with methods in the physiological literature regarding bursting in cortical cultures.
+Sequences of bins with spike counts above 50 (corresponding to a spike rate threshold of 0.5 spikes/second/neuron) were considered to be within bursts.
+This approach parallels that used in the MEA literature; the specific threshold value was chosen by \citet{kawasaki_simple_2014} through analysis of APNFR statistics to reliably separate bursting from background firing.
+The first bin in a sequence marked the burst start and the final bin marked the burst end, providing 10ms accuracy for these events.
 These start and end times were then used to select, for each burst, the set of spikes produced by each neuron that were considered part of the burst.
 Because there was ongoing background neuronal activity, a very small number of spikes associated with each burst were not causally connected to the bursting behavior itself, but they were insignificantly few compared to the number of spikes in each burst.

 These spikes were then used to visualize each burst's spatiotemporal pattern.
-Bursts were segmented into 10ms non-overlapping windows and the number of spikes produced by each neuron in the $100 \times 100$ network was used to generate an image representing spiking intensity with color (blue to red) indicating spiking rate (zero to highest in that window).
+Bursts were segmented into 10 ms non-overlapping windows and the number of spikes produced by each neuron in the $100 \times 100$ network was used to generate a heatmap image representing spiking intensity with color (blue to red) indicating spiking rate (zero to highest in that window).
 These images were either output individually or concatenated to produce videos.